lukebertram/solo-study/README.md

 * Write a little summary of knowledge attained right here:

 >Here is what I learned about SQL today:
+> * I upgraded my laptop's version of Postgres - then researched how to reinitialize the database cluster directory so I could once again run a Postgres server from the command line.
+I then reinitialized that directory.
+> *

 ### Algorithm Study